molon/jsoniterpb/README.md

 ### Features
 - Most of the features are the same as protojson
+- Support for objects that do not implement `proto.Message`
 - Support more fuzzy decode methods
-- Support for objects that do not implement `proto.Message`
-- better performance
+- Better performance

 ### Compatibility test
 `cd ./internal/protojson && go run ./gen.go`, it will download the latest tests file from `protocolbuffers/protobuf-go` and make it available to `jsoniterpb`